stayaufgeregt/mmanager/README.md

-This project is not meant to be public, however, I don't want to pay 7 bucks a month.
-Just ignore this repository, you will not find anything useful inside.
+This is a small personnal utilty to manage and play music files.
+In order to run it, you need :
+	python3
+	youtube_dl
+	pylast